-There are a further nine Serious Offenders the subject of non-release recommendations who may apply to have the terms of their Life sentence determined by the Supreme Court of NSW after serving at least 30 years of their sentence.
+One of these 10 inmates has had his life sentence redetermined.
+The remaining 9 Serious Offenders in this category may apply to have the terms of their Life sentence determined by the Supreme Court of NSW after serving at least 30 years of their sentence under Schedule 1.2.2(b) of the Crimes (Sentencing Procedure) Act 1999.
 These inmates are not eligible for a determination unless the Supreme Court, when considering the inmate's application, is satisfied that special reasons exist that justify the making of such a determination.
-These nine Serious Offenders are also subject to 154A(3) of the Crimes (Administration of Sentences) Act 1999.